You could spend a lifetime getting to know a megalopolis like Tokyo, and there are so many things you could do when you’re visiting.

 11. Hit Up the Bars

 Tokyo nightlife has a bar for every mood and every vibe possible.
 Fancy yourself in a movie?
-Watch the sun set over Tokyo at one of the sky-high hotel bars, like the Park Hyatt’s New York Bar or the Conrad Hotel’s TwentyEight.
+Watch the sun set over Tokyo at one of the sky-high hotel bars, like the Conrad Hotel’s TwentyEight.
 Alternatively, drink a movie at The Whales of August, where they serve cinema-inspired cocktails.

 Serious about your drinks?
 Turn to the specialists.
-World-acclaimed mixologist Gen Yamamoto and his cocktail omakase would be the obvious choice.
+World-acclaimed mixologist Gen Yamamoto offers an omakase cocktail tasting menu at the bar that shares his name, and would be the obvious choice.
 Whisky drinkers would do well at the Tokyo Whisky Library, or at Zoetrope where the Japanese whiskies are as good as the films screened.
 Tequila fans have around 400 varieties to choose from at Agave.
 Dive into Tokyo’s booming craft beer bar scene, or check out the craft sake offerings instead.

 At the opposite end of this drinking spectrum lies the kind of experience that requires you to forgo any sense of personal space for a few hours.
 Squeeze yourself into a ramshackle bar in Golden Gai or Nonbei Yokocho, both drinking districts that’ll transport you back to postwar Tokyo.
 Hit up a standing izakaya in Ueno or Shinbashi.
 Nothing loosens tongues and ties like good food washed down with plenty of beer.